MrPazzo/OdysseyGaming/Pages/Hosting a Tournament Using Challonge.md

 ![download](https://user-images.githubusercontent.com/78932689/148287311-c653b69b-ecdc-44bc-b93d-fe3b70e24580.png)

 Once all of the scores are reported and the battles are all over, select End the Tournament.
 Announce the names of the top 3, and distribute rewards accordingly.
-You will have access to /kit tourneyitems, and you are responsible for only using it to destribute rewards.
+You will have access to /kit tournament, and you are responsible for only using it to destribute rewards.

 ![download](https://user-images.githubusercontent.com/78932689/148287908-8a2977ad-26f6-41e2-bb43-939e0d375075.png)